 - Coworking spaces

-- Business events: you can use Eventbrite to help you find local events
+- Business events: use Eventbrite to help you find local events

 - Facebook groups

 - Language exchange: through online platforms, groups, or physical events

 Also, try finding groups, classes, or events based on hobbies you love.
 Say you want to learn about caring for bonsai trees.
 Take a bonsai-related class.
 You’ll likely find someone who you get along with.